 and professional training required for individuals to become school psychologists.

 This program prepares school psychologists to collaborate with teachers, parents,

 and school personnel to promote educationally and psychologically healthy school environments

 Coursework for the Ed.S. in Applied Educational Psychology includes preparation in mental health services, advanced psychoeducational assessment and intervention, applied research, and school consultation and collaboration.
 This post-masters program is designed to be aligned with the school psychologist requirements of the Missouri Department of Elementary and Secondary Education, the National Association of School Psychologists (NASP), and the International School Psychology Association (ISPA).

 - Students may earn an optional emphasis in International Children's Rights

 Points of Distinction

-- Applied Educational Psychology students contribute to the “knowledge base” in the fields of educational psychology and school psychology.
+- Psychology graduate students contribute to the "knowledge base" in the fields of educational psychology and school psychology.

 - Education programs are recognized for their excellence and approved by the Missouri Department of Elementary and Secondary Education, by the International Reading Association, and the National Council for Accreditation of Teacher Education.